criteo/AFK/README.md

 ### Network CMDB

 The Network CMDB contains data relative to the business and is completely agnostic to the network OS.
 The models are designed to describe the objects themselves rather than the configuration from devices perspective.
-The main principle is also to avoid any data duplication which could lead to mismatch configuration.
+The idea is also to avoid any data duplication which could lead to mismatch configuration.

 For instance, we represent the BGP session itself with two joined table describing peers: DeviceBGPSession <==> BGPSession <==> DeviceBGPSession.
 * DeviceBGPSession contains the local-as but not the peer-as, avoiding data duplication.
 The peer-as being the local-as of the other neighbor.